data-iitd/neuroseqret/README.md

 Artifacts related to the AAAI 2022 paper "Learning Temporal Point Processes for Efficient Retrieval of Continuous Time Event Sequences".

 ## Requirements
 Use a python-3.7 environment and install PyTorch v1.6.0, TorchVision v0.4.2, and Rank-Eval v0.0.1.
+More details are given in requirements.txt file.

 ## Execution Instructions
 ### Dataset Format